Happy Happy Dogs!

 The problem is that many of these ‘professionals’ do not have any formal qualifications or belong to any professional accreditation body who adjudicates and regulates their competence.

+Do you want 'just anyone' taking charge of your dog's welfare?
 Taking the example of trainers and behaviourists.
 Anyone may call themselves a ‘trainer’ or ‘behaviourist’ - there are many terms; communicator, whisperer etc.

+Beware of unethical, outdated methods.
 Methods used may be insensitive and completely lacking the depth of understanding required to remediate the problem, or take into account medical issues which may be complicating factors.

 The Animal Behaviour Training and Welfare Council (ABTC) is the regulatory body created to represent trainers and behaviourists.